Skip to content

 (3046, 175)

-- VectorBT PRO implements an indicator based on a robust peak detection algorithm using z-scores.
-This indicator can be used to identify outbreaks and outliers in any time-series data.
+• VBT includes an indicator that uses a robust peak detection algorithm based on z-scores.
+This indicator can be used to identify outbreaks and outliers in any time series data.

 Detect sudden changes in the bandwidth of a Bollinger Bands indicator